eloraju/rusting/readme.md

 2. Analyze the state and generate moves
 3. Handle more nieche stuff like en passant and castling
 4. ????
-5. Become the next Myrphy
+5. Become the next Murphy

-Sillynes aside, I should be able to build this thing more or less incrementally.
-Starting with initializing a board and coming up with a way to print the board out to the terminal.
-After that's done I might move on accepting moves.
-My initial idea was to have the engine run as a daemon and then using commands like `rce Ne5` trying to move a piece on the board.
-That would be extremly cool since I could since with those two features and a way of importing chess puzzles, I could create a terminal chess puzzle program!
+Sillyness aside, I should be able to build this thing more or less incrementally.
+Starting with initializing a board and coming up with a way to print out the board to the terminal.
+After that's done I might move on to inputting moves (no validation yet).
+My initial idea was to have the engine run as a daemon and then using commands like `rce Ne5 (move knight to E5)` trying to move a piece on the board.
+That would be extremely cool since with those two features and a way of importing chess puzzles, I could create a terminal chess puzzle program!
+I don't have to validate the moves, just check whether the move is the one the puzzle is looking for or not.